MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-manage.md

 ---
 title: Feedback Management
-description: Microsoft Collaborate Feedback items can be bugs, feature requests or any task associated with an engagement.
-Feedback forms can be customized based on each engagement. ms.date: 12/12/2017
+description: Microsoft Collaborate feedback submit and modify. ms.date: 12/12/2017
 keywords: feedback, engagements, work items, bugs, feature requests, Collaborate permissions, Microsoft Connect, SysDev Bug, Dev Center bugs
 ---

 # Submit and Modify

+Guidance on how to submit and modify feedback.

 ## How to submit new feedback